24 - Hour Guide To Paris

 Snack - La Parisienne

-It was here where we stopped to grab the essentials (baguettes), which we planned to devour in front of the Eiffel Tower.
+It was here where we stopped to grab the essentials (baguettes), which we planned to later devour in front of the Eiffel Tower.
 We stopped at La Parisienne (named for the best baguette in 2016!) at 85 Rue Saint Dominique, and the warm baguettes were crunchy and pulled fresh out of the oven–everything we could have hoped for.

 A smiling woman holding a baguette with the Eiffel Tower in the background on a Paris street.